-APPENDIX TWO: FACILITES
+APPENDIX TWO: FACILITIES

-FACILITIES

-The Facilities Rules are intended to provide the best possible environment for Competition for competitive use and training.
-These rules are not intended to govern issues related to the general public.
-It is the responsibility of the owner or controller of a facility for activities undertaken by the general public.
+The Facilities Rules are intended to provide the best possible environment for competition for competitive use and training.
+These Facilities Rules are not intended to govern issues related to the general public.
+Activities undertaken by the public are the responsibility of the owner or controller of a facility.

-The Facilities Rules form part of the World Para Swimming Rules and Regulations and are outlined in Appendix Two: Facilities.
+The Facilities Rules form part of the World Para Swimming Rules and Regulations and can be found in Appendix Two: Facilities.

 General